oracle-livelabs/developer/dev-ai-app-dev-rel/oraclemcp/oraclemcp.md

 Together, these layers turn a standard Flask app into an agentic web interface — one that remembers, reasons, and interacts with Oracle AI Database in natural language.

-## Task 5: Create and Modify Database Objects via MCP
+## Task 5: Create and modify database objects via MCP

 1. Click **New Session** and run: